replicatedhq/troubleshoot.sh/docs/source/analyze/distribution.md

           - pass:
               when: "== k0s"
               message: k0s is a supported distribution
+          - pass:
+              when: "== openShift"
+              message: OpenShift is a supported distribution
           - fail:
               when: "== docker-desktop"
               message: The application does not support Docker Desktop